-There are so many reasons why bookkeeping could be useful to you including running a small business, charity accounts or personal accounts.
+There are many reasons why bookkeeping could be helpful to you, including running a small business, charity accounts or personal accounts.

 Beginner bookkeeping – where to start

-Excel templates – can be a good start to get you up and running.
-We have some free Excel templates including a cash book and budget template.
+Excel templates – can be an excellent start to get you up and running.
+We have some free Excel bookkeeping templates, including a cash book and a budget template.
 These are suitable for personal or small businesses.
 All our templates are easy to use, have instructions and examples.

-Accounting book – If you are just keeping track of simple accounting then a book may be the answer.
+Accounting book – If you are keeping track of simple accounting, then a book may be the answer.
 It will include columns for listing detail and analysis of income and expenditure.
 An analysis book is a manual way of completing the records.

 Do I need a Bookkeeper or Accountant?

-You may want to use the services of a bookkeeper on a regular basis; this will leave you more time to run your business knowing that the accounts are in safe hands.
+You may want to use the services of a bookkeeper regularly; this will leave you more time to run your business knowing that the accounts are in safe hands.

 Beginner Bookkeeping – Keeping Records

-You will need to keep records of all your transactions from sales invoices and purchase receipts to expenses.
-Lots of payments are online, so it is worth printing off receipts as you spend money.
+You will need to keep all your source documents for at least 6 years, from sales invoices and purchase receipts to expenses.
+Many payments are now online, so it is worth printing off, or storing receipts electronically as you spend money.

-A single entry system is a simple record of all your income and expenses shown in a book or spreadsheet.
+A single entry system is a simple record of your income and expenses shown in a book or spreadsheet.
 The single entry system is used mainly for very small businesses, charities or personal.

 Double entry is more complicated and records transactions twice in the system.
-A couple of examples are that you purchase some stationery, the transactions will post to both the expenses and bank balance.
-Double entry will produce both a Profit and Loss account and Balance sheet, which most businesses will need.
+A couple of examples are that you purchase some stationery; the transactions will post to both the expenses and bank balance.
+The double entry will produce a Profit and Loss account and Balance sheet, which most businesses will need.

-Lots more information can be found on this site to help get you started, take a look at our bookkeeping basics for further details.
+Further information is available on this site to help get you started, take a look at our bookkeeping basics for further details.